-Join Angie Taylor for an in-depth discussion in this video Editing and looping audio, part of Kinetic Typography Techniques with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Editing and looping audio, part of After Effects: Kinetic Typography Techniques (2011).

 After Effects isn't really an audio application, but you can do a certain amount of editing in After Effects, for example, create loops from audio.
 And that's what we're going to have a look at here.
 I'm in O3 Loop Audio Project, which you can find within the O1 working with Audio folder, which is in your Project files folder.
 And in there, I have the 01B Loop Audio Composition open.
 And you can see that within that I have my thatday mp3 file, which I'm using to create my kinetic animation.
 It's going to be the inspiration for the kinetic typography that I'm going to be working on.